B1uskyy/IT2810-DungeonsAndDevelopers/README.md

 ## Features

-#### Explore monsters
+####  Monsters
 - You can explore the different monsters within D&D
     - View the monsters HP, and type
-    - Filter by type search for specific monsters
+    - Filter by type/health search for specific monsters and sort them
     - Review monsters to assign them difficulties and notes
     - Add monsters to your dungeon

 #### Dungeon
 - View all saved monsters, and their combined HP.
-To know how difficult this dungeon would be
+To know how difficult this dungeon would be.
+- Rename your dungeon to make it personal

 #### My character
-- Explore the different races, classes, ability scores and equipment which you can assign to your character.
-With usefull information
+- Explore the different races, classes, ability scores and equipments which you can assign to your character.
+With usefull information to help you make the right choice!